-In Fiscal Year 2016, the Maryland Energy Administration (MEA) has up to approximately \$5.5 million in EmPOWER Clean Energy Communities competitive grant funds to support innovative projects that improve buildings, neighborhoods or whole communities.
+In Fiscal Year 2017, the Maryland Energy Administration (MEA) has up to approximately \$5 million in Clean Energy Communities Low-to-Moderate Grant Program (Program) statewide competitive platform grant funds (Funds) to support innovative projects that improve buildings, neighborhoods or whole communities.
 Funding is provided through the Strategic Energy Investment Fund (SEIF) for entities that serve Maryland's low-to-moderate income households.
-In early 2016, the MEA anticipates issuing awards ranging from \$40,000 up to \$1,000,000.
+In 2017, the MEA anticipates issuing awards ranging from \$50,000 to \$1,000,000.
+Depending on the merits of the specific proposed project, the review team may choose to offer awards that are smaller or larger than this range.

-The EmPOWER Clean Energy Communities grants will be competitively awarded for energy efficiency projects that generate significant energy savings and pass the associated financial benefits on to Maryland's low-to-moderate income residents.
+Program grants will be competitively awarded for energy efficiency projects that generate significant energy savings and pass the associated financial benefits on to Maryland's low-to-moderate income residents.
 Projects that maximize energy savings and the number of low-to-moderate income residents served will receive grant funding priority.
 The focus for this competitive program is to reach entire areas (buildings, neighborhoods or entire communities) with energy efficiency upgrades.

-If MEA does not receive sufficient grant applications under the statewide competitive platform, MEA may elect to reallocate grant funds to the EmPOWER Clean Energy Communities county-allocated platform.
-Similarly, if additional funds become available, MEA can elect to allocate additional grant funding in a manner that will be achieve the goals of the EmPOWER Clean Energy Communities program.
+If MEA does not receive sufficient Program grant applications under the statewide competitive platform, MEA may elect to reallocate grant funds to the Clean Energy Communities county-allocated platform.
+Similarly, if additional funds become available, MEA can elect to allocate additional grant funding in a manner that will achieve the goals of the Program.